 Forsgate Country Club – 12th – 159 yards

-One of the most distinct Short holes is the 12th at Forsgate which features a pronounced thumbprint on the green.
-Forsgate has one of the most unique and memorable greens in all of golf on its Short hole 12th.
+One of the most distinct Short holes is the 12th at Forsgate which features a very pronounced thumbprint in the green.
+It’s has one of the most unique and memorable greens in all of golf.

 Above the distinctive 12th green at Forsgate with its severe horseshoe - Photo Credit: Forsgate C.C.